 All batteries shall be properly secured with metal framework and fasteners.
 Plastic tie-downs are not allowed.
-Batteries may be mounted in the driver's compartment if sealed in an acid spill-proof box.
-Dry cell type batteries (Optima, Odyssey, etc) are exempt from this rule.
+Both wet cell and dry cell batteries may be mounted in the driver's compartment, however wet cell batteries must be sealed in an acid spill-proof box.